dadams42/GravSphere2/README.md

    the beginning of the gravsphere2.py file, where the likelihood and other arguments for the fit (e.g. priors) are specified.

-4. We have set some notebooks to show an example of running the code (run_example.ipynb and run_multcpu_example.py for parallel programming with a multi-CPU machine / cluster).
+4. We have set some scripts to show an example of running the code (run_example_notebook.ipynb and run_multcpu_example.py for parallel programming with a multi-CPU machine / cluster).
 This will create and store a checkpoint file from which all data can be retrieved and be run subsequently if needed (these are saved by default in the Sampler Chains subfolders).
+Note that the script for running is separate from the gravsphere2.py file, so you'll need to import the file and then do the run with dynesty (as we do in the example notebook and the Python script).

 6. We have also created a notebook (plots_example_notebook.ipynb) where we show examples of plotting density, slope, anisotropy, dispersion, and